tldr-pages/tldr/pages/common/banner.md

 # banner

-> Print large ASCII art version of the given argument.
+> Print the given argument as a large ASCII art.

 - Print the text message as a large banner.
 Note: quotes are optional: